NEXT POST

 Dragos Badea, CEO, Yarooms

 We all know the best indicator of future performance is experience.
-The format of behavioral interviews forces candidates to speak specifically about their experiences, giving the interviewer a clear understanding of how they would perform in the future.
-Even if the candidate is relatively inexperienced, you can ask them behavioral questions on their soft skills.
+The format of behavioral interviews forces candidates to speak specifically about their experiences.
+This gives the interviewer a clear understanding of how they would perform in the future.

 Madhurima Halder, Content Manager, Recruit CRM

-Structured job interviews might sound rigid, but they help prevent bias and establish fairer hiring practices.
+Structured job interviews might sound rigid.
+But, they do help prevent bias and establish fairer hiring practices.
 Interview scorecards give you a simple, standardized set of criteria you can easily follow as you ask questions about hard or soft skills, experience, and cultural fit.

-Only the “must-have” key criteria should be included on a scorecard to maximize value, while minimizing time spent during the process.
+Only essential criteria should be included on a scorecard to maximize value, while minimizing time spent during the process.
 Some candidates may find structured interviews impersonal, so it’s critical to explain the process — and your reasoning for using it — long before the interview takes place.

 While some employers are hesitant to send out their scorecards ahead of time, it’s relatively easy to weed out the “fakes” through assessments and references.
 You’ll give those candidates that might not traditionally interview well the chance to prepare, calm their nerves, and bring a more authentic self to the interview.